bbc/psammead/packages/components/psammead-social-embed/README.md

 This component provides a [Skip Link](https://webaim.org/techniques/skipnav/), which allows users to identify and skip over social media content in your pages. `skipLink.endTextId` should be set to a value that uniquely identifies `skipLink.endTextVisuallyHidden`.
 This is especially important when there are more than one social media embeds from the same provider on a page.

+`fallback.linkTextSuffixVisuallyHidden` is used to add a suffix to `fallback.text`.
+This will not be visible on the UI, but will be captured by assistive technology.

+`caption.textPrefixVisuallyHidden` is used to add a prefix to `caption.text`.
+This will not be visible on the UI, but will be captured by assistive technology.

 ## Miscellaneous

 Some components within `SocialEmbed` render the same result given the same props and are memoized using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) to prevent unnecessary renders.